GoogleChromeLabs/puppy-content/api-instructions.md

 3. Update the repo to get the latest changes.<br/>
    `git pull`

-4. To create a working branch and boilerplate page, run:<br/>
+4. To create a working branch and boilerplate page, run:

-   `npm run create -- -i `_`itemName`_<br/>
+   `npm run create -- -i `_`itemName`_

-   where _`itemName`_ is an interface, constructor, event, event callback, method, or property.<br/>
+   where _`itemName`_ is an interface, constructor, event, event callback, method, or property.

    This creates a new branch named for the interface or event.
-Use the interface or event name exactly as it would appear in JavaScript. for example:<br/>
+Use the interface or event name exactly as it would appear in JavaScript. for example:

    `npm run create -- -i ServiceWorker`

 1. Follow the on-screen instructions.
 If you need to refer to them later, they are roughly like this: